cbares/plt/README.md

 This project aims to make a game where players pick cards from 3 zones called rivers, each river is composed of 5 cards and each card cost ressources and grant you ressources.

-Ressources are stone, water, wood and victory points, when there is no turn left to play, the player with the most victory points wins the game.
+Ressources are stone, water, wood and victory points.

+When there is no turn left to play, the player with the most victory points wins the game.

 ## Build instructions